- Startup Archive

-- Dropbox founder Drew Houston explains why good products with great distribution beat great products with bad distribution
+• Dropbox founder Drew Houston on why great distribution beats great products

-Dropbox founder Drew Houston explains why good products with great distribution beat great products with bad distribution
+Dropbox founder Drew Houston on why great distribution beats great products

 LinkedIn founder Reid Hoffman wrote in his book Blitzscaling: